-These financial statements are prepared on the historical cost basis except for the following:

-- financial instruments at fair value through profit or loss are measured at fair value - financial instruments at fair value through other comprehensive income (FVTOCI)
+These financial statements are prepared on the historical cost basis except financial instruments are measured at fair value through other comprehensive income (FVTOCI).
+While Investment property are measured at fair value.

 2.4.
 Use of estimates and judgements

 In the application of the Group's accounting policies, the Directors are required to make judgments, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from these estimates.